Finding Joy

 For me, it will always be a reminder to stop the hurry.

-"Mom," Alex said, "I'm gonna pull you away from that computer on the weekends."
+“Mom,” my son added, “I’m going to physically pull you away from that computer on the weekends.”

-That night, I started scrolling through my favorite podcasts including Joyce Meyer's Talk It Out before I went to sleep.
-The subject matter was around taking care of yourself and the importance of taking breaks.
-Joyce told a story about how she worked herself into some severe health issues.
+That night, as I scrolled through my favorite podcasts before falling asleep, I landed on Joyce Meyer’s Talk It Out.
+The episode was about self-care and the importance of rest.
+Joyce shared how she once worked herself straight into serious health problems.

 What a coincidence.